Hendrix-CS/hcpc/_posts/2000-01-03-registration.md

 registration form once for each team.

-The registration fee of $35 per student includes lunch in the award-winning Hendrix Caf for the students and their coach/sponsor, as well as snacks during the contest.
+The registration fee of $35 per student includes lunch in the award-winning Hendrix Caf for the students and their coach/sponsor, snacks during the contest, and prizes for the winning teams in each division.

 The registration deadline is **Friday, March 15**.